bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/r/RoundLength_2Px7GAEKr9oPOVi4hIhBDX/Documentation.md

-Length of individual round or drive
+Length of individual round or drive.